THE US-MADE KENS

 KEN #750 (blonde and brunette)

-JAPAN-MADE KEN IN US-MADE ‘SHORTY’ BOX
+JAPAN-MADE KENS IN US-MADE ‘SHORTY’ BOXES

 KEN’S BUDDY ALLAN

 Autumn 1964 saw the introduction of Allan, who came with his own unique beach outfit with blue sandals, black wire stand and booklet.
 He was marketed as Ken’s Buddy and (to a lesser extent) the boyfriend of Midge.
 His body is identical to Ken’s, so they could share clothes.
 No other clothing was designed specifically for him, but the 1966 outfit Best Man #1425 is traditionally his by association, despite the fact that he was discontinued in the USA during 1966.
 All Allans were made in Japan.
+His jacket has an Allan label, and he was given an Allan wrist tag, both of which can be seen in detail in the THE VINTAGE KEN® BOOK.

 Some Allans come with lighter lips (or just have darker ‘tanned’ faces, making the lips look lighter), and some have thicker ‘eyelashes’, but otherwise there don’t seem to be any major variations of this doll.
+There is a rarer version of Allan’s jacket with vertical stripes, which can be seen in THE VINTAGE KEN® BOOK.

 A reproduction of Allan, wearing the 1964 version of Campus Hero, was issued in 2008 as part of the (Midge 45th Anniversary) Campus Sweet Shop gift set.
 A second reproduction of Allan, wearing his original beach outfit, was issued in 2014 as part of the (Allan 50th Anniversary) Double Date gift set.